zaanposni/discord-masz/README.md

 ### Angular

 If you want to develop on the angular frontend, set the env var `ENABLE_CORS=true` for the backend container.
+Then use `ng serve` to get a hotload angular instance.
+Adjust the config.ts to allow cors and change the BASE_PATH to `""`.